Top 10 Furniture Manufacturers in South Africa (2026)

 R11B+ Furniture Revenue (2024)

 By sheer scale, Pepkor Holdings is the largest furniture-related enterprise in South Africa.
 Its furniture and home goods division — operating under the JD Group umbrella — runs brands including Russells, Bradlows, Rochester, and Sleepmasters.
-In its 2024 financial year, Pepkor’s Lifestyle division generated approximately R11 billion in revenue from furniture, appliances, and home goods, a figure no other South African operator comes close to matching.
+In its 2024 financial year, Pepkor’s Lifestyle division generated approximately R11 billion in revenue from furniture, appliances, and home goods.

 The JD Group segment operates over 864 stores across South Africa and employs more than 10,000 people within this division.
 As of 2025, Pepkor as a whole had over 6,000 locations continent-wide.
 Furniture accounts for roughly 13% of Pepkor’s total group revenue.